 Our Services for Flat Conversion

-Converting a property to flats can be daunting, especially with all the planning permission considerations and building regulations surrounding them, but when done correctly you could potentially double or even triple your rental income, relatively easily and mostly stress-free.
+Converting a property to into flats can seem daunting, especially with all the planning permission considerations and building regulations surrounding them.
+However, when done correctly by one of our architects in London, a flat conversion could potentially double or even triple your rental income, relatively easily and mostly stress-free.

 With a wealth of experience and a breadth of knowledge behind them, our London-based, flat conversion architects can guide you through the red tape and help you to maximise your return on investment by making the most of the space you have.